Northern Participant Funding Program

 About the program

-The Northern Participant Funding Program assists people in meaningfully participating and having their voices heard in impact assessments of major infrastructure and resource extraction projects, as well as associated regulatory processes that are likely to affect, positively or negatively, their land, lives or livelihoods.
+The Northern Participant Funding Program (NPFP) assists people in meaningfully participating and having their voices heard in impact assessments of major infrastructure and resource extraction projects, as well as associated regulatory processes that are likely to affect, positively or negatively, their land, lives or livelihoods.

 Indigenous governments, non-governmental organizations, individuals and, in some cases, local governments can submit funding applications for such activities as: